DerivedFunction01/acct-cik/document/phase_overview.md

 ### Problem 5: Ambiguous Reference
 ```
 Company earlier disclosed: "interest rate swap agreement"
-Later says: "We maintain these instruments to manage floating rate risk"
+Later says: "We maintain these swaps to manage floating rate risk"
-Phase 3: Global Instrument Tracker learned "instruments" can mean "swaps"
+Phase 3: Global Instrument Tracker learned "swaps" can mean "interest rate swaps" if there are no "currency swaps"
 Result: Correctly classified as Interest Rate ✓
 ```